devon-smith/six-pack-capacitor-tesla-coil/README.md

 - The capacitor is discharged before touching any of the parts.
 - The coil is operated far from flammable materials and sensitive electronics.
 - Use proper eye wear.
-- The machine should operate in a well-ventilated area (ideally outside)
+- The machine should operate in a well ventilated area (ideally outside)
 ## Build Steps

 Here’s a quick summary of the building steps that I went through: